 Fang Feng is a powerful remedy for what Chinese medicine doctors consider “wind related disorders”, variations in external temperatures that may affect the body’s immunity and heat balance.
 Moreover, according to classical Chinese medicine texts, it’s great for cold-related headaches, body aches, chills, and tremors.
 In addition, the root is a remedy against “heat arthralgia” or “wind-cold-damp pathogen stagnation” that transforms into heat and swells up the joints, making them red and hot.
 Many laboratory studies have also found Fang Feng to possess anti-bacterial and antipyretic properties as outlined in Chinese Medical Herbology and Pharmacology.

-To learn more about how Fang Feng contributes to broader immunity strength and support and it’s application from a formula perspective, read this brief article by Dao Lab’s Chief TCM Officer, Dr. Erik Karchmer.
+To learn more about how Fang Feng contributes to broader immunity strength and support and it’s application from a formula perspective, read this brief article by DAO Lab’s Chief Medicine Officer, Dr. Erik Karchmer.

 Ready to Experience the Power of Fang Feng?

-Discover the power of fang feng along with two other essential Chinese herbs.
-Give our immunity support formula a try!
+Discover the power of Fang Feng along with two other essential Chinese herbs, Astragalus (Huang Qi) and Atractolydes (Bai Zhu).
+Give our Immunity Support formula a try!